The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Galaxy and arc catalogs

 We chose to measure the morphology --- semi-major (A) and semi-minor (B) axes and position angles derived from weighted second moments in SExtractor --- in the $r$ stacked images to optimize the combination of $S/N$ and seeing.
 The seeing is not significantly degraded from the $i$ to the $r$ band (see Fig. \ref{seeing_histo}), while the $S/N$ increases from most objects (c.f. section \ref{QA}).
 Therefore, the $r$ band provides a balance between the higher $S/N$ of the $g$ band and the better seeing of the $i$ band.
 Figure \ref{ellip_dist} shows the distribution of the ellipticity $\epsilon= 1-B/A$ of the SOGRAS galaxies.
-The left panel shows the distribution of $\epsilon$ for all objects classified as galaxies and for all of them which are located close to the centre of the SOGRAS clusters.
+The left panel shows the distribution of $\epsilon$ for all objects classified as galaxies and for all of them which are located close to the centre of the SOGRAS clusters (which we refer to as ``cluster galaxies'').
+The latter objects were selected within circular regions around the cluster centres, whose angular radii were estimated visually.
+As in the case of figure \ref{cmds}, these cuts in angular separation were used just to reduce contamination from field galaxies.

 Both distributions are peaked at $\epsilon \simeq 0.15$, and are strongly skewed towards higher values.
+The peak position is affected by the relatively large errors in $\epsilon$ for round objects, given the constraint that $\epsilon \ge 0$ always.
+Typical errors for round objects ($\epsilon \le 0.15$) are of the order of $\sigma_{\epsilon}\simeq 0.07$.
+For more eccentric objects ($\epsilon > 0.15$), the errors are typical of $\sigma_{\epsilon}\simeq 0.04$.
 This behaviour is qualitatively confirmed by analyses of early-type galaxies in nearby clusters \citep[e.g.,][]{Fasano10}.
 In the right panel we present the distribution of $\epsilon$ for SOGRAS galaxies that are located close to the clusters centre for low and high $z$ clusters.
 The similarity between the distributions for low and high $z$ clusters indicates that our shape determinations for high-$z$ objects are not strongly degraded by atmospheric seeing and that shapes were properly measured for the galaxies in our catalog.